ABI-CTT-Group/workflow-manager/docs/source/container_based_deployment.rst

 #.
 Stop the container.
 See :ref:`Stop a docker container`

+.. _`Run a custom workflow`:

 Run a custom workflow
 `````````````````````

 This docker image also allow you to run yor own workflow by passing the scripts, data and any resource the workflow will be using into the docker container.

 #.
 Create a ``resources`` folder locally and put all the input resources inside the folder.
-   For example, you can create the following sub-folders to store your your resources.
+   For example, you can create the following sub-folders to store those resources.

    * ``./scripts``: folder which contains your custom scripts.
                     Note that the scripts need to be converted/written in the format that the the workflow-manager supports.